HugoValim/DAF/README.md

 vi Log
 ```

-If you find any configuration that you liked you can save it as an enviroment:
+If you find any configuration that you find useful you can save it as an enviroment:

 ```
 daf.setup -s env_1.0